mario-bermonti/mspelling/README.md

 - Results are saved to a CSV file

 ## Description
-mspelling is a Spanish spelling test developed for research on spelling skills. mSpelling was design to be as easy to administer and as flexible as possible to facilitate conducting research on spelling skills.

-It presents the words to be spelled by playing audio files and the participant writes the word using the keyboard.
+Words are presented by the computer one at a time and the participant types the word using the keyboard.

-At the end of the session, mspelling saves the results to a CSV file, which is supported by most popular spreadsheet software these days like Excel.
+At the end of the session, mspelling saves the results to a CSV file, which is supported by most popular spreadsheet software these days (e.g., Excel).

-The software is developed using the Python programming language v3.
+mSpelling is developed using the Python programming language v3.

 ## Getting Started
 ### Installation